flaviostutz/common-targets/README.md

 # check code style and security findings
 make lint

+# auto generate documentation, changelogs, autogenerate next version (or use env var VERSION), tag repo
+# and create a release package ready to be published or deployed
+make release

-# automatically version package and publish to npm registry, for example
+# publish a release to a registry (e.g.: npm)
 make publish

 # deploy the software to dev environment